NordicSemiconductor/pc-nrfutil/README.md

 * legacy: used a simple structure and no security
 * modern: uses Google's protocol buffers for serialization and can be cryptographically signed

-**IMPORTANT NOTE**: SDK 12.0 is yet to be released, the master branch contains pre-release code.

 The DFU package format transitioned from legacy to modern in SDK 12.0.
 Depending on the SDK version that you are using you will need to select a release of this tool compatible with it: